HMS Birkenhead (1845): Sinking

 The surviving soldiers mustered and awaited their officers' orders.
-Salmond ordered the senior military officer, Colonel Seton, to send men to the chain pumps.
+Salmond ordered the senior military officer, Lieutenant-Colonel Alexander Seton, to send men to the chain pumps.
 Sixty were directed to this task, sixty more were assigned to the tackles of the lifeboats, and the rest were assembled on the poop deck in order to raise the forward part of the ship.
 The women and children were placed in the ship's cutter which lay alongside.
 Two other large boats (capacity 150 each) were manned, but one was immediately swamped and the other could not be launched due to poor maintenance and paint on the winches.
 This left only three smaller boats available.

-The surviving officers and men assembled on deck, where Lieutenant-Colonel Seton of the 74th Foot took charge of all military personnel and stressed the necessity of maintaining order and discipline to his officers.
+The surviving officers and men assembled on deck, where Colonel Seton of the 74th Foot took charge of all military personnel and stressed the necessity of maintaining order and discipline to his officers.
 As a survivor later recounted: "Almost everybody kept silent, indeed nothing was heard, but the kicking of the horses and the orders of Salmond, all given in a clear firm voice."

 The Wreck of the Birkenhead (1901) by Charles Dixon.

 Ten minutes after the first impact, the engines still turning astern, the ship struck again beneath the engine room, tearing open her bottom.
 She instantly broke in two just aft of the mainmast.
 The funnel went over the side and the forepart of the ship sank at once.
 The stern section, now crowded with men, floated for a few minutes before sinking.

 Just before she sank, Salmond called out that "all those who can swim jump overboard, and make for the boats".
 Colonel Seton, however, recognising that rushing the lifeboats would risk swamping them and endangering the women and children, ordered the men to stand fast, and only three men made the attempt.
 The cavalry horses were freed and driven into the sea in the hope that they might be able to swim ashore.

 The soldiers did not move, even as the ship broke up barely 20 minutes after striking the rock.
 Some of the soldiers managed to swim the 2 mi to shore over the next 12 hours, often hanging on to pieces of the wreck to stay afloat, but most drowned, died of exposure or were killed by sharks.